Cosmetologist, Barber, Aesthetician, Nail Technician or Electrologist

 If you are applying by Method 2, you must submit proof that you have experience in the field in which you are applying for a Delaware license.
-The proof must show that you have a total of three years of experience in the five years immediately before you apply in Delaware.
-The three years don’t have to be consecutive.
+The proof must show that you have a total of one continuous year of experience in the last five years immediately before you apply in Delaware.
+The year must be a full uninterrupted year of work while holding a license in the same field of cosmetology to which you are applying.
 What kind of documents you submit depends on whether you gained the experience while employed or self-employed, as follows:

 - For periods when you were employed, submit a notarized statement from a present or previous employer(s) in the jurisdiction where you are licensed.
 The statement(s) should give your employment dates and describe the work you did during that period.